haochien/drf-subscription-app-tutorial/Tutorial_Note/Tutorial5_dockerization.md

 `web:`: Defines the c service (you can change `web` to whatever name you want).
 Name 'web' is used as hostname in Docker's internal DNS and other services can refer to it as 'web'.

 `db:`: Defines PostgreSQL database service.
 Name 'db' should match DATABASE_HOST in Django settings (you also can change `db` to whatever name you want.
-But, remember to also adjust your `DATABASE_HOST` in .env.docker)
+But, remember to also adjust your `DATABASE_HOST` in .env.docker.dev)

 `volumes: postgres_data:`: Declares named volume for PostgreSQL data.